The Creator Economy in the Faceless Web3 Age

 1. Growing an audience

-It's just as important that you foster a community (I also like Seth Godin's metaphor).
+It's just as important that you foster a community (I also like Seth Godin's "Tribe" metaphor).
 Instead of just publishing stuff to a herd of anonymous "recipients", the digital content game played well is conversational, on eye level, and definitely not a one-way road.

 Creators who understand this can steadily grow their audience as their community of loyal fans will help them by spreading the word.
 And just as importantly: some platforms, Tik Tok for instance, can turn almost anyone into a viral phenomenon overnight.
 But unless you have a community acting as your foundation, the hype train usually departs to the next one clip wonder as quickly as it arrived.